calley420/ece1000/thunderbird-taillight-lab/lab-description.md

 # Lab Description for Thunderbird Taillight
-In this lab, we built a sequential circuit using flip-flop logics.
+In this lab, we built a sequential circuit using flip-flop logic gates.